Rethinking Emergency Funds

 Additional property or vehicle repairs

-Natural disaster evacuation fund (especially if you’ve been evacuated before)
+Natural disaster/evacuation fund (especially if you’ve been evacuated or told you might be evacuated before)

 What Is Not an Emergency?